kmehltretter82/frama-c-linux/ivette/README.md

 VS-Code is also known to work out of the box.

+## Coding Guidelines

+- per-directory `style.css` for CSS;
+- caml-cased file names for typescript modules;
+- indentation based on 2 spaces, no tabs;
+- caml-case identifiers for exported members;
+- no `export default` for libs, individual exports only;
+- prefer use of `import * as AbcDef from '<path>/AbcDef'`;

 ## Mirroring to Dome/Electron

 The content of ./src/dome shall be kept in sync with